At 5 weeks pregnant you’re now likely to suspect, or know, you’re pregnant.

 There’s likely to be some tenderness in your breasts and nipples.

-Other signs of pregnancy you might notice at 5 weeks are:
+Other signs of early pregnancy you might notice at 5 weeks are:

 - Food cravings